 Microservices Architecture for Your Healthcare App: The Working, Pros & Cons, and the Best Time to Choose It

 So now when you know everything about monolithic architecture, let us explain microservices architecture by comparing it with the former one.

 Unlike monolithic architecture, you are not putting all eggs into a single basket when it comes to microservices.

 Instead, what you do is, break down your entire application into small services and these services have very less dependencies on each other or are very loosely coupled.

-As you can see in the following image, there are different separate services or modules which are deployed separately with separate databases.
+As you can see in the following image, some different services or modules are deployed separately with separate databases.

 It understands the type of user request and based on it, it routes that request to a particular service or module which is supposed to process that request.

-Sit relax and witness your dream healthcare project taking shape under a pro team of healthcare CTO, developers, app architects, and DevOps engineers
+Under a pro team of healthcare CTOs, developers, app architects, and DevOps engineers.

 We’re an Ontario-based healthcare IT company.